Art, Economics and Other Problems

 The professional artist exists at a junction of hows (how good they are, how much they care, and how easy it is to translate these into money).
 Since every complex of human experience can be represented in the form of a Venn diagram, we can see how commitment to a craft rubs shoulders with the other plagues on our sleepless minds:

-Of course, some of the situations resulting from these overlaps are more likely than others.
+Of course, some situations resulting from these overlaps are more likely than others.
 Carving out a niche somewhere on the map is an achievement, just not a very good one if it’s in the wrong place.
 Realising your personal vision is one terrible potential pitfall, as are failing to subvert audience expectations, being predictably consistent, and being anything but predictably consistent.

 Where you gravitate between these forces will influence, but not define, the quality of your work.
 This corresponds to a colour on Finch’s spectrum, which ranges from utter travesty at one extreme through mediocrity to the status of semi-divine.